erthward/phen_asynch/README.md

 ### run phenological asynchrony drivers analysis:
-1. *On Savio*, run `asynch/anal/drivers/prep_data/prep_NIRv_100km_rf_data_for_model_tuning.sh` to prep data for random forest analysis using 100 km-neighborhood NIRv asynchrony dataset (**1 task, ~5m runtime**).
+1. *On Savio*, run `bash asynch/anal/drivers/prep_data/prep_NIRv_100km_rf_data_for_model_tuning.sh` to prep data for random forest analysis using 100 km-neighborhood NIRv asynchrony dataset (**1 task, <5m runtime**).
-2. *On Savio*, in an RStudio session hosted in an Open OnDemand session running on a standard `savio3` node, run `asynch/anal/drivers/run_rf/run_phen_asynch_rf.r` with `var` set to 'NIRv' and `neigh.rad` set to '100' (by uncommenting the corresponding lines at the top of the file), to execute the random forest analysis on the main phenological asynchrony dataset (NIRv-based LSP asynchrony calculated within 100 km radial neighborhoods).
-Be sure to interactively execute the code blocks captured by `if (F){ ... }`, to run hyperparameter-tuning, Boruta feature selection, and other interactive analyses.
+2. *On Savio*, in an RStudio session hosted in an Open OnDemand session, running R version 4.0.3 on a standard `savio3` node, run `asynch/anal/drivers/run_rf/run_phen_asynch_rf.r` with `var` set to 'NIRv', `neigh.rad` set to '100', and `coords.as.covars` set to 'y' (by switching the commenting on the corresponding lines at the top of the file), to execute the random forest analysis on the main phenological asynchrony dataset (NIRv-based LSP asynchrony calculated within 100 km radial neighborhoods) and save hyperparameter tuning results.
+(Be sure to interactively execute the code blocks captured by the `if (F){ ... }` blocks!)
+Manually inspect the results, then use them to set the hyperparameters and variable inclusion to be used in all 18 random forest models (2 LSP datasets × 3 neighborhood radii × 2 options for including/excluding geographic coordinates as covariates) (set these in the code block starting at line 410 and 486) (**1 task, ~2h interactive runtime**).
-3. *On Savio*, manually inspect the results of the interactive analysis.
-Use the results of that to set the hyperparameters (in the code block starting at line 410 in `asynch/anal/drivers/run_rf/run_phen_asynch_rf.r`) and the feature selection (code block starting at line 486 in the same file) for the main global RF model that will be used for both datasets (NIRv and SIF) and all 3 neighborhood radii (50 km, 100 km, 150 km).
-4. *On Savio*, run `asynch/anal/drivers/run_rf/ch3_rf_job.sh` to loop over vars (NIRv, SIF) and neighborhood radii, each time prepping data layers, running the random forest analysis, and generating identical results.
+3. *On Savio*, run `asynch/anal/drivers/run_rf/ch3_rf_job.sh` to loop over vars (NIRv, SIF) and neighborhood radii, each time prepping data layers, running the random forest analysis, and generating identical results (**1 task, ~XXXXh runtime**).
-5. *On Savio*, run `asynch/anal/drivers/summ_results/ch3_rasterize_SHAP_job.sh` to convert output CSVs of global SHAP values to GeoTIFFs.
+4. *On Savio*, run `asynch/anal/drivers/summ_results/ch3_rasterize_SHAP_job.sh` to convert output CSVs of global SHAP values to GeoTIFFs (**1 task, ~XXXh runtime**).
-6. *On Savio*, run `asynch/anal/drivers/summ_results/ch3_rasterize_err_job.sh` to convert output CSVs of global RF prediction errors to GeoTIFFs.
+5. *On Savio*, run `asynch/anal/drivers/summ_results/ch3_rasterize_err_job.sh` to convert output CSVs of global RF prediction errors to GeoTIFFs (**1 task, ~XXXh runtime**).
-7. *On laptop*, run `asynch/anal/drivers/summ_results/tabulate_model_summaries.py` to combine all permuation-based and SHAP-based importance values and model $R^2$s and MSEs into a single output table, for supplmental materials.
+6. *On laptop*, run `asynch/anal/drivers/summ_results/tabulate_model_summaries.py` to combine all permuation-based and SHAP-based importance values and model $R^2$s and MSEs into a single output table, for supplmental materials (**1 task, <1m runtime**).
-8. *On laptop*, run `asynch/anal/drivers/make_figs/make_all_asynch_analysis_figs.sh` to produce the main asynch figure (global map, as well as map summarizing the predominance of the two top-importance covariates), as well as the supplemental figures showing the random forest error map and the map of SHAP-value predominance across all random forest covariates.
+7. *On laptop*, run `asynch/anal/drivers/make_figs/make_all_asynch_analysis_figs.sh` to produce the main asynch figure (global map, as well as map summarizing the predominance of the two top-importance covariates), as well as the supplemental figures showing the random forest error map and the map of SHAP-value predominance across all random forest covariates.

 ### run climate-distance analysis: